cloudfour/stylelint-config-cloudfour/README.md

 > A sharable stylelint config object that enforces [Cloud Four's CSS Standards](https://github.com/cloudfour/guides/tree/master/css)

-Note that this config mostly just extends the [SUIT config](https://github.com/suitcss/stylelint-config-suitcss), and any additions or changes from SUIT should be well-documented here to explain the deviation.
+Note that this config mostly just extends the [SUIT config](https://github.com/suitcss/stylelint-config-suitcss), and any additions or changes from the SUIT standard should be well-documented here to explain the deviation.

 ## Installation